LinkedIn has revolutionized the way businesses connect with each other. Make the most out of this platform by using its

 Amongst other things, LinkedIn has had quite an impact on B2B marketing.
 With almost 700 million businesses from 200+ countries present on this platform, it is now an incredibly valuable resource for B2B businesses.
 A study shows that 94% of B2B marketers use LinkedIn to distribute their content.
-B2B company founders and CEOs are trying to become LinkedIn influencers by building their personal brand with storytelling posts to increase organic reach, improve brand awareness and, as a result, boost sales.
+B2B company founders and CEOs are trying to become LinkedIn influencers by building their personal brands with storytelling posts to increase organic reach, improve brand awareness and, as a result, boost sales.

 Sales representatives are not behind, they are building sales funnels on LinkedIn that ultimately lead to higher sales generation.
 Sales Navigator, a tool by LinkedIn was designed to take this process to the next level.
 LinkedIn Sales Navigator is more like a specialized version of LinkedIn itself.
 While LinkedIn is already quite effective for social selling, Sales Navigator offers many more features that will allow you to find prospects even faster in your niche.